Company drops appeal in case over fatal 2016 trench collapse

 - Woman helps man short on cash, finds out he's Keith Urban

-The company’s lawyer did not respond to a message from the Boise paper seeking comment this week.
+The company’s lawyer did not respond to a message from the newspaper seeking comment this week.

-It’s unknown whether the U.S. Attorney’s Office will pursue criminal charges over the incident.
+It’s unknown whether the U.S. attorney’s office will pursue criminal charges.
+Federal records show prosecutors had considered it in the past.

+The family of Bert Smith Jr., one of the employees killed in the collapse, is suing the city of Boise, state agencies, the construction company and French Homes, the company that hired Hard Rock to dig the trenches as part of a residential construction project.

+The family’s lawsuit blames government agencies for giving out licenses and permits to the company for the project, and private parties for putting Smith at risk.

 Information from: Idaho Statesman, http://www.idahostatesman.com